open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 queuing, and persistence.

-For a gateway collector, receiving data from other sources and exporting through an OTel-Arrow Exporter, we recommend a fully synchronous request path, where callers wait for the pipeline to acknowledge their request before they let go of the original data.
+For a gateway collector, receiving data from other sources and exporting through an OTel-Arrow exporter, we recommend a fully synchronous request path, where callers wait for the pipeline to acknowledge their request before they let go of the original data.
 This way, when an individual stream is saturated, latency and memory usage rise as the pipeline handles more data.
 This response is referred